 Fairfield is a medium-sized city located in the state of Ohio.
 With a population of 42,558 people and ten constituent neighborhoods, Fairfield is the 26th largest community in Ohio.

 Fairfield is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Fairfield is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Fairfield who work in office and administrative support (14.39%), sales jobs (10.05%), and management occupations (9.74%).
+Overall, Fairfield is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Fairfield who work in office and administrative support (12.85%), sales jobs (10.80%), and management occupations (9.30%).

 Also of interest is that Fairfield has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Fairfield who are college-educated is somewhat higher than the average US community of 21.84%: 27.17% of adults in Fairfield have at least a bachelor's degree.
+The overall education level of Fairfield is somewhat higher than in the average US city of 21.84%: 28.69% of adults 25 and older in the city have at least a bachelor's degree.

 Fairfield is a very ethnically-diverse city.
 The people who call Fairfield home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fairfield residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Fairfield include Irish, English, Italian, and French .
+Important ancestries of people in Fairfield include German, Irish, English, African, and Italian.

 The most common language spoken in Fairfield is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and French.